Stages of cancer

-Treatment for prostate cancer depends on the stage and grade of the cancer.
+Treatment for cancer depends on the and grade of the cancer.
 Standard treatment may include a combination of surgery, radiation, and/or hormonal therapies.
-People with advanced or recurrent cancers may also benefit from chemotherapy, immunotherapy or targeted therapy.
-Clinical trials may be available for any stage of cancer.
+People with advanced or recurrent cancers may also benefit from chemotherapy, or .
+Clinical trials may be available for any of cancer.

-Measuring the grade and stage of prostate cancer helps doctors decide how to treat it.
+Measuring the grade and of cancer helps doctors decide how to treat it.

 - A score of 6 is low grade.